-Children’s National is the only pediatric program in the Washington, DC area with expertise in hip disorders.
+Children’s National Hospital is the only pediatric program in the Washington, D.C., area with expertise in hip disorders.
 Our orthopaedic specialists offer comprehensive care and hope to children and young adults with hip disorders.

 At Children’s National, our nationally ranked orthopaedic program is making a difference in the lives of children with hip disorders.
 Whether your child was born with a (congenital) hip condition, developed one, or acquired one through injury or orthopaedic trauma, we deliver the best available care.

 - Advanced surgical treatments: Part of what makes our program unique is our surgical expertise.
 From surgical hip dislocations to minimally invasive arthroscopic procedures, we help children achieve excellent outcomes.